 OVHcloud provides a wide range of hosting plans at different price ranges.
 And has the cheapest plans of any host I’ve tried.
 Because OVHcloud does not provide advanced support, making it is perfect for knowledgeable average users with hosting and setup.

 This is ideal for creating your website or launching your blog, business website, or online store.
 Optimized for WordPress, Joomla, Drupal, etc. You have three options.

-	This is good for starting a new website or blog with minimal traffic.
-It includes 100GB of disk space, a free domain for a year, ten email accounts, automatic backup, and other basic hosting features.
-And start at $4.39 with the OVHcloud control panel.
+- Personal Hosting: good for a new website/blog with minimal traffic.
+It includes 100GB disk space, a free domain for a year, email accounts, automatic backup, and other basic hosting features.
+Start at $4.39 with the OVHcloud control panel.

-	Professional hosting is suited for the average website with less than 50K monthly visitors.
-For $7.69, it also includes more features like 250 GB storage and 100 emails.
+- Professional Hosting: suited for the average website with less than 50K monthly visitors.
+For $7.69, it includes more features like 250 GB storage and 100 emails.

-	This is actually VPS, and you get assured server resources and the option of 1 core 2GB RAM to 4 core 8GB RAM.
+- Performance Hosting: This is actually VPS, and you get assured server resources and the option of 1 core 2GB RAM to 4 core 8GB RAM.
 And it’s great for medium to high-traffic websites, online stores, and multi-site projects, even with millions of page views.
 It starts at $13.19.
-It includes 500 GB of storage and 1000 email addresses, plus unlimited monthly bandwidth.
+It includes 500 GB of storage and 1000 email addresses.

 OVHcloud offers Virtual Private Servers at a low cost, with 1 vCore and 2 GB servers starting at around US$7.
 Also, these are unmanaged, and you must have basic system administration knowledge.
 It is vital for operational system management/app setup.

 Do you think you may require a VPS but have rare technical skills?
 You should opt for managed hosting.
 However, if you are a geek, OVH offers affordable VPS.